 In the previous article, we introduced ourselves on how to create a parameter.
 Therefore, in today’s article we would like to move a notch higher and explore how we can apply this parameter with bins.
-Our goal is to empower the end user of our report with levers to choose the bin size of an histogram graph, rather than using the standard bins.
+Our goal is to empower the end user of our report with levers to choose the bin size of an histogram graph, rather than using the fixed bins.

-Recap on Histogram.
+Recap on Histogram

 So, what is a histogram?
 Wikipedia defines histogram as an accurate representation of the distribution of numeric data.
 Therefore, guided by the previous article on how to create an histogram graph, we’ll use Superstores data to show distribution of product quantities.
 Our goal is quantifying the number of products ordered in certain quantities (bins), in other words the number of products ordered in quantities of 2, 3, 4 and so forth.
 On top of this, we would like to enable the end user with levers to decide the bin size they would like to use.

 But first, lets do a recap by creating a simple histogram graph.

 Once connected to Superstores data set, you can create a histogram as follows;

 Right click on Quantity > Create > Bins…

 Use the standard bin generated as show below to create the dimension 'Quantity (bin)'.

 Let’s build our histogram as follows;

 Drag the new field we’ve created ‘Quantity (bin)’ to the columns shelf.